ZJU-Automated-Reasoning-Group/canary/README.md

 # Canary

 Canary is a program analysis and verification framework.
-It provides severl toolkits that can be used individully or in combination to perform different tasks.
+It provides severaal toolkits that can be used individully or in combination to perform different tasks.
 The current version of Canary has been tested on x86 Linux architectures using LLVM-12 and Z3-4.11.